MEPennyworth/osTicket-Prerequisites/README.md

 - Retreive the saved osTicket-VM Public IP address from Step 10 saved on the preferred Note taking APP
 - In the Edit PC dialogue box, paste the copied osTicket-VM Public IP address in the "PC name box"
-- In the "Friendly name box", type the name "osTicket" and click save.
+- In the "Friendly name box", type the name "osTicket" and click save
+- This will then prompt the opening of the credentials box

 </p>
 <br />